The 3 easiest level 1 CFA exam topics are:

-1. Select 'the best' portfolios out of a larger set of investments, where 'the best' means with the best risk-return trade-off.
+- 1. Select 'the best' portfolios out of a larger set of investments, where 'the best' means with the best risk-return trade-off.

-1. how to calculate the portfolio’s risk and return,
+- 1. how to calculate the portfolio’s risk and return,

-2. that – on account of the risk-return trade-off – some portfolios are better than others and so we call them efficient portfolios (note: if we’d like to invest in risky portfolios only, we’d look for them on the efficient frontier),
+- 2. that – on account of the risk-return trade-off – some portfolios are better than others and so we call them efficient portfolios (note: if we’d like to invest in risky portfolios only, we’d look for them on the efficient frontier),

-3. that it’s better to invest in a portfolio consisting of an efficient portfolio and a risk-free asset rather than in the risky portfolios lying on the efficient frontier (to meet the risk-return trade-off),
+- 3. that it’s better to invest in a portfolio consisting of an efficient portfolio and a risk-free asset rather than in the risky portfolios lying on the efficient frontier (to meet the risk-return trade-off),

-4. how to use the utility theory to select the optimal investor portfolio,
+- 4. how to use the utility theory to select the optimal investor portfolio,

 So, to be able to grasp the real meaning of portfolio management (not only as a topic but also as a skill), you will surely need to understand what the expected rate of return, standard deviation, and correlation coefficient are and how they work.
 Without these QM concepts, there’s no portfolio management.

 Let’s say you need a specific amount of money asap but you just don’t have it.
 Which solution is the easier one: borrow the money or make the money?
 Definitely, it’s a loan that helps you satisfy your need here and now.
-Especially if it’s a friend that you’re borrowing from.
+Especially if it’s a friend that you’re borrowing from ;).

 It borrows a lot:

-from Portfolio Management (PM) beta & CAPM model.
+- from Portfolio Management (PM) beta & CAPM model,

-Corporate Finance: No Troubles?
+Corporate Issuers: No Troubles?

 introduction to corporate governance & ESG (environment, society, governance) you will get to know more about it when studying for your level 2 exam.

-capital budgeting steps,
+capital allocation steps,

-types of investment projects (conventional vs unconventional).
+types of investment projects (conventional vs unconventional),

 different types of risks from the perspective of a company (business risk, sales risk, operating risk, financial risk),